cfuehrmann/zelix/README.md

 ## Installation

-With Zelix being new and needing feedback from early adopters, I recommend to clone Zelix and install it locally with Cargo:
+To get started, simply clone the Zelix repository and install it locally using Cargo.
+This is the only installation method available right now:

 ```sh
 https://github.com/cfuehrmann/zelix.git